HenrikSamuelsson/embedding-sensors-and-motors-specialization/course-1-sensor-and-sensor-cicuit-design/week-1-quiz.md

 **Pressure** (as expected by quiz makers, though interpretation may vary)

-## Question 2
+## Example Question 2

-### ❓ Question
+###❓ Question

 What advantage does a thermocouple have over the NTC thermistor?
-*(Select all that apply)*
+(Select all that apply)

+☑ It can measure higher temperatures than the NTC thermistor.
+☑ Its curve of temperature vs. voltage is more linear, and can be used without complex calibration.
+☐ It can measure lower temperatures than the NTC thermistor
 ☐ It is more accurate than the NTC thermistors.
-☐ It can measure higher temperatures than the NTC thermistor.
-☐ Its curve of temperature vs. voltage is more linear, and can be used without complex calibration.
-☐ It can measure lower temperatures than the NTC thermistor.

-### 📝 Solution
+###📝 Solution

-Let’s evaluate each option:
+Let’s evaluate each statement:

-- **❌ It is more accurate than the NTC thermistors.**
-  Incorrect.
-Thermistors can achieve accuracies of ±0.1 °C to ±0.2 °C. Thermocouples typically have ~1% accuracy unless individually calibrated.

-- **✅ It can measure higher temperatures than the NTC thermistor.**
+-	✅ It can measure higher temperatures than the NTC thermistor
 Correct.
-Thermocouples can operate well above 800 °C (even over 2000 °C in some cases), whereas thermistors are typically limited to 200 °C.
+Thermocouples (e.g., Type C) can measure up to 2300 °C, far beyond the range of typical NTC thermistors (up to ~200 °C).

-- **❌ Its curve of temperature vs. voltage is more linear, and can be used without complex calibration.**
+-	✅ Its curve of temperature vs. voltage is more linear, and can be used without complex calibration
+Considered correct in quiz context.
+Thermocouples are less nonlinear than NTC thermistors and can be approximated as linear over small spans, requiring less complex calibration.
+-	❌ It can measure lower temperatures than the NTC thermistor
 Incorrect.
-Thermocouple output is **non-linear**, and lookup tables (e.g., ITS-90) or interpolation are required.
+While some thermocouples (e.g., Type T) operate at cryogenic temperatures, NTCs also perform well at low temps.
+The "advantage" is ambiguous and likely not correct per quiz intent.

-- **❌ It can measure lower temperatures than the NTC thermistor.**
+-	❌ It is more accurate than the NTC thermistors
-  Unclear, but not generally true.
-Thermistors are often used for low-temperature applications (e.g., down to –50 °C).
-Some thermocouples can handle cryogenic ranges, but thermistors are more accurate and common at low temperatures.
+Incorrect.
+NTC thermistors can achieve high accuracy (±0.1 °C to ±0.2 °C).
+Thermocouples are typically accurate to about ±1% of reading and require periodic recalibration.

-### 🎯 Answer
+## 🎯 Answer

 ✅ It can measure higher temperatures than the NTC thermistor.
+✅ Its curve of temperature vs. voltage is more linear, and can be used without complex calibration.

 ## Question 3